THE LEGEND OF DRACULA, Book III

 “PLOTS & SCHEMES”

-This book chronicles Dracula's battles with the Barons of Vordenburg, a family dedicated to ridding the world of the Undead.
+Then Dracula's battles the Barons of Vordenburg, a family dedicated to ridding the world of the Undead.
 Who will arise victorious?
+And can the Vordenburgs trust an ally in whose veins flows the blood of Dracula?

 Mr. Lake is a wonderful writer.
 The novel presents itself in a semi-chronicle form and written in the style of the times.
 When you read it, you get the feeling Dracula has arisen.